Choosing the right ranch holiday: Guest ranch or working ranch?

 Riding experience and participation:

 On a working ranch holiday, you should be comfortable in the saddle at all paces, although more novice riders can be accommodated at some of our ranches.
 Competent riders will make the most out of this type of ranch holiday because there are high chances you might be involved in cattle or horse drives.
-A cattle/horse drive is the process of moving a herd of cattle or horses from one area to another, generally to find better grazing pasture, to bring the herd to the market or back to the ranch.
+A cattle/horse drive is the process of moving a herd of cattle or horses from one area to another, generally from their summer to winter pastures (and vice versa), to bring the herd to the market or back to the ranch.
 In order to do this, riders should be well balanced in the saddle and be able to act quickly.
 Cattle work is usually carried out at the ranch and involves a variety of activities to include branding, vaccinating, and castrating the young bulls - the most delicate tasks being left to the more experienced wranglers.
 Everyone pretty much has a job depending on how well they can ride, and what they feel up to.
 Guests are usually welcome to help wrestle the calves, keep track of their injections, and assist the ranchers in their tasks.
 The Dryhead ranch is a perfect example of an authentic working ranch.
 The Dryhead is a family-run ranch located between Montana and Wyoming and offers a wide range of experiences; horse drives, cattle drives and working ranch weeks are all options to choose from, depending on the season.

 Wranglers will choose the horse that is the best fit for the day's activities, but you can be in charge of getting them tacked up.
 If you have never used western tack before, the ranch staff will double check that everything is correctly adjusted.
 Don't be afraid to ask for help at any point, it is always better to be safe than sorry!